 Dividend stocks allow you to combine the fruits of capital gains and regular income payments.
-The dividends that you receive are a way for the respective company to share its profits with stockholders.
-After all, you and your fellow investors are the ones that own the company – so it makes sense that surplus profits are split evenly between each stockholder.
+The dividends that you receive are a way for the respective company to share their earnings with stockholders.

 What are Dividend Stocks?

 As the name suggests, dividend stocks are shares that pay dividends.
-If you’re unfamiliar with what dividends actually are, they are simply a way for companies to share their surplus profits with stockholders.
-That is to say, buy holding just a single share, you will be entitled to dividends as and when they are paid by the company.
+If you’re unfamiliar with what dividends actually are, they are simply a way for companies to share their surplus earnings with stockholders.
+That is to say, by holding just a single share, you will be entitled to dividends as and when they are paid by the company.

 In order to set the scene, let’s look at a quick example of how a dividend stock works in practice.